 In Miami-Dade County, frequent hurricanes and habitat loss has eliminated most natural roost options of a large cavity in a dead tree.
 Therefore, it is likely that most of these highly endangered bats are residing in artificial structures like multistory buildings with gaps in wooden roofing or openings in Spanish tile roofs.

-This is footage of a colony of Florida bonneted bats in a natural nest cavity at the Avon Park Air Force Range.
+This is footage of a colony of Florida bonneted bats in a natural roost setting in a red cockaded woodpecker nest cavity in a slash pine at the Avon Park Air Force Range.

 Zoo Miami’s Conservation and Research Department assists wildlife agencies in furthering the scientific knowledge of this special species.
-Staff conducted a year long acoustic study of the Zoo, Larry and Penny Thompson Memorial Park, and Martinez Pineland to determine if the Florida bonneted bat was present and possibly learn more about their use of these mixed use properties.
-The results from the study showed that it is utilizing large open spaces on these county owned properties to forage for prey at night.
+Staff conducted a year long acoustic study of Zoo Miami, Larry and Penny Thompson Memorial Park, and Martinez Pineland to determine if the Florida bonneted bat was present and possibly learn more about their use of these mixed use properties.
+The results from the study showed that the Florida bonneted bat is utilizing large open spaces on these county owned properties to forage for prey at night.

 Did you know that Florida bonneted bat's vocalizations fall within the human hearing range unlike most of our other native bats that are ultrasonic?
 If you are female, and the younger you are, the greater the chance you can hear their calls at night flying overhead.
 Click below to hear a recording of them and see if you are lucky enough to be able to hear them.

 Zoo Miami staff has also helped in the medical treatment, rehabilitation and release of many Florida bonneted bats accross their range.